 · Never buy alcohol for underage people

-· Make alcohol accessible in the home
+· Make alcohol inaccessible in the home

 · Avoid modeling risky drinking behaviors